LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/README.md

 * Cryptic Message and Is the Room Open?: [Raku Review # 46](https://perlweeklychallenge.org/blog/p6-review-challenge-046);
 * Roman Calculator and Gapful Numbers: [Raku Review # 47](https://perlweeklychallenge.org/blog/p6-review-challenge-047);
 * Survivor and Palindrome Dates: [Raku Review # 48](https://perlweeklychallenge.org/blog/p6-review-challenge-048): ;

-I've been reviewing solutions for past challenges and will try to continue to do so, as time permits, but giving priority to those which are (IMHO) the most interesting ones.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.